mem48/geocompr/main.md

 new_raster = raster(raster_filepath)
 ```

-If you just type the name of the raster in the console, this will print out the raster header (extent, dimensions, resolution, CRS) and some additional information (class, data source name, summary of the raster values):
+Typing the name of the raster into the console, will print out the raster header (extent, dimensions, resolution, CRS) and some additional information (class, data source name, summary of the raster values):

 ```r